ironhack-dev-squad-107/lab-javascript-functions-and-arrays/README.md

 You have to write your code on the `src/functions-and-arrays.js` file.
 Following the instructions, you should go step by step passing all the tests.

-Don't rush to go through all of them at once, take your time to read carefully about what the iteration is asking you, and solve the errors one by one.
+Do not rush to go through all of them at once, take your time to read carefully about what the iteration is asking you, and solve the errors one by one.

-When coding with tests, is super important to read and understand the error we are having for each test, this way we will now what it expect from our code.
+When coding with tests, is super important to read and understand the errors we are having for each test, this way we will know what it expect from your code.

 ## Deliverables